-The MJA is delighted to welcome back Roche in 2022 as sponsor of the new Gordon McVie Award for reporting cancer research.
+In 2023 the MJA welcomed back Roche as sponsor of the Gordon McVie Award for reporting cancer research, an award they also supported in 2022 when it was first introduced.

 In 2021 Roche sponsored the News Story of the Year – General audience category won by Dean Kirby, Northern Correspondent & Cahal Milmo, Chief Reporter of the i newspaper for their piece PPE Chaos Revealed.